MrGauz/movies-app/docs/App Requirements.md

 When this window is opened during swiping it also has a button to stop the session which navigates all users to the «start» screen.
 Session is stopped automatically after 18 hours.

 ## «Share» screen
 This screen’s main purpose is to share created session with others.
-It shows a copiable session ID, a QR code with an embedded join link and a share button to share the join link.
+It shows a copyable session ID, a QR code with an embedded join link and a share button to share the join link.
 If a user who opens the link does not have the app installed, the link should lead to app installation.
 Otherwise new user joins session.
 There is a button at the bottom of the screen to start swiping which leads to the «swipe» screen.

 ## «Join» screen
 The screen contains an input field for the session ID with a submit button and a button to scan a QR code.
 After submit button has been pressed, QR code scanned, or a join link was opened outside the app, new user is redirected to the «swipe» screen.